tushaaaarr/address-book-fastapi/README.md

 ```
 User -- (Customer)
-1) User can see all food recipes.
+1) User cam set of stores that would cost minimum for a recipe.
 (Login Required)

 2) User can sort recipes with category..